mmgwengi/Ciba/README.md

 py -m pip install -r requirements.txt

 ### Step 3: Use Ciba Exercise Notebook
-Use the Ciba exercise notebook provided in the repository to execute the function and extract insurance information.
+Use the Ciba exercise notebook provided in the repository to execute extract_insurance_info() function, which can be found in utils.py, and extract insurance information.

 ## Access Endpoint
 You can use Postman to test the Azure Function endpoint.